 After Trump was voted out of office, CNN reported that the Barr-led Justice Department subpoenaed Apple, ordering the company to produce the electronic records of Congressmen, their staff members, and their families -- including at least one child.
 Apple was forbidden from telling the Congressmen their records had been seized, though the company did so as soon as the gag order expired.
 Though the Justice Department lawyers claimed to be looking for leaks regarding Congress' Russia investigation, they subpoenaed the records of family members and staff members who had nothing to do with that.
 "I believe they were targeted punitively," said Congressman Eric Swalwell, "not for any reason in law but because Donald Trump identified [the Congressmen] as an enemy of his."

-In his first term, Trump picked a cabinet full of people who wanted to destroy the departments they led.
-For his second term, Trump vowed to be Dictator On Day One (DODO) and assembled the wealthiest cabinet in history, dwarfing the wealth of even his first term's cabinet.
+In his first term, Trump picked a Cabinet of people who wanted to destroy the departments they led.
+For his second term, Trump vowed to be Dictator On Day One (DODO) and assembled the wealthiest Cabinet in history, dwarfing the wealth of even his first term's cabinet.
 Thirteen of them are billionaires.
 What's more, Trump chose the most unqualified people he could find to serve as a loyalty test for Senate Republicans.
 Trump wanted to find out if any Senators would stand up to him if he put an alcoholic in charge of national defense, a Putin sympathizer in charge of intelligence, and a man suffering from brain damage in charge of public health.
 Unsurprisingly, almost none of them did.
-In comparison, this group of adulterers, useful idiots, and quacks make his first cabinet look competent.
+Trump filled the Cabinet with DODO fanatics who will never invoke the 25th Amendment and remove him no matter how demented he gets.
+By comparison, this group of adulterers, useful idiots, plutocrats, TV hosts, and quacks make his first cabinet look competent.

 Legacy Links: [But Today,